jyellick/fabric-wiki/blog-posts/Bitcoin-not-Consistent.md

   the publicly known properties of Bitcoin, to prove that Bitcoin cannot offer anything that anybody would _recognize_ as "strong consistency".
-* **Briefly re-explain why [_consensus_][Wikipedia-Consensus] is the right property to ask of a distributed database suitable for building WAN-scale financial systems.
+* **Briefly re-explain why [_consensus_][Wikipedia-Consensus] is the right property** to ask of a distributed database suitable for building WAN-scale financial systems.
-* **Briefly re-the counter-example, as a proof that Bitcoin cannot solve the consensus problem.
+* **Briefly re-cap the counter-example**, as a proof that Bitcoin cannot solve the consensus problem.

 ## A Brief Counter-example